-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+5. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Deloitte.
+Deloitte

-Nature of the area of focus How our audit addressed the key audit matter Collective impairment of loans and advances to customers
+Nature of the area of focus

+Collective impairment of loans and advances to customers

-The Bank accounts for credit losses on the basis of expected credit losses (ECL) in accordance with IFRS 9 - Financial instruments: for a period of up to 12 months for credit exposures for which the credit risk has not increased significantly since origination and for credit lifetime for those with significant increase in credit risk, as detailed in the policy regarding the identification and measurement of impairment from Note 2.13 and in Note 3.1.1.a to the financial statements.
+The Bank accounts for credit losses on the basis of expected credit losses (ECL) in accordance with IFRS 9 - Financial instruments: for a period of up to 12 months for credit exposures for which the credit risk has not increased significantly since origination and for credit lifetime for those with significant increase in credit risk, as detailed in the policy regarding the identification and measurement of impairment from Note 2.13 and in Note 3.1.1.a) to the financial statements.

-As at December 31, 2022, the Bank's key financial statements lines with impact from IFRS 9 requirements are the loans and advances granted to customers measured at amortised cost, in amount of RON 4,462,506 thousand (net of the related impairment allowances in amount of RON 90,047 thousand).
+As of December 31, 2023, the Bank's key financial statements lines with impact from IFRS 9 requirements are the loans and advances to customers measured at amortized cost, in amount of RON 4,435,820,162 (net of the related impairment allowances in amount of RON 95,978,479).